osbuild/guides/osbuild-composer/src/image-builder-service/image-builder-composer.md

 The actual jobs are executed by `workers`, which is outside the scope of this document.

+## Multitenancy

+`osbuild-composer` deployments in both [api.openshift.com](https://api.openshift.com/) and [api.stage.openshift.com](https://api.stage.openshift.com/) have support for running builds for multiple tenants.
+Jobs created by a tenant can be picked only by workers belonging to the same tenant.

+The tenant of an API request is currently determined from the JWT token that the API caller used.
+Specifically, the implementation extracts the tenant ID from `rh-org-id` or `account_id` fields.
+This is defined in [the deployment template](https://github.com/osbuild/osbuild-composer/blob/de72b36dddfc703d76d79479dde7b92f0a78e924/templates/composer.yml#L261).

+Internally in `osbuild-composer`, the tenant ID is prefixed with `org-` and saved to the jobqueue as a `channel`, see [composer's source code](https://github.com/osbuild/osbuild-composer/blob/de72b36dddfc703d76d79479dde7b92f0a78e924/pkg/jobqueue/jobqueue.go#L35).

 ## Technology Stack
 The service is written in Golang, and the list of dependencies can be found in [go.mod](https://github.com/osbuild/osbuild-composer/blob/main/go.mod).